Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: None
 Targets: Self
-Trigger: You hit 0 HP
+Trigger: You would otherwise hit 0 HP
 Cost: None (but see Special)
 Effect: Note how much damage beyond 0 HP the triggering damage would do, referred to as the overkill damage.
 Make an [Endure](#endure) check with a target of 10 + the overkill damage.
 On success, you instead fall to 1 HP.
 Special: You roll on the [Injury Type Table](#injury-type-table) when you use this Ability.
+If you fail the Endure check, you roll a second Injury.

 #### Radiant Bolt
 Spell [Elemental] [Light] [Healing]